harryheros/harrywrt/README.md

 HarryWrt is not a heavily modified OpenWrt fork.

-Instead, it preserves the official OpenWrt experience while improving the default environment for real-world deployments.
+Instead, it preserves the official OpenWrt experience while improving the default environment for practical deployments.

 Key characteristics: